• Bond University, Faculty of Health Sciences & Medicine

 Education/Academic qualification

-Nutritional Science, PhD, King's College London
+Nutritional Science, PhD, Evidence, benefits and barriers to achieving an integrated cardioprotective dietary pattern, King's College London

 Award Date: 1 Aug 2015